A more comfortable trip

 - There is also what is known as clear-air turbulence.
 This cannot be detected beforehand and happens suddenly and unexpectedly, which is why you should wear your seatbelt done up throughout the whole of the flight unless you get up for any reason.

-- Smoking is strictly banned on all flights.
+- All Iberia flights are "non-smoking", prohibiting the use of cigarettes, cigars, pipes and electronic cigarettes on their planes.
 If you are a regular smoker and think this ban could bother you, ask your doctor about nicotine substitutes such as chewing gum or patches.

 - The volume of air in the cabins is completely regenerated every three minutes.